 Gather and Verify Borrower Documentation

-Firstly, loan processors request and verify items like tax returns, bank statements, debt settlement letters, pay stubs, security deposits, and credit history.
+Firstly, loan processors request and verify items like tax returns, bank statements, pay stubs, and credit history.

 They confirm that borrower information is complete and accurate across all documents.
 If anything is missing or inconsistent, they flag these inaccuracies before the files move forward.